Learning Abroad Center

 Current Architecture Students

-• Architecture courses abroad may not meet architecture course requirements at the University of Minnesota.
-Students should meet with their academic adviser to review their study abroad academic planning prior to the study abroad experience.
+Architecture courses abroad may not meet architecture course requirements at the University of Minnesota.
+Meet with your academic adviser to review their study abroad academic planning prior to your study abroad experience.

 Prospective Architecture Students